-1) The School Administrator will initiate the EVACUATE BUILDING.
-Staff will use designated routes or other alternative safe routes to an assigned Assembly Area, located upwind of the affected room or building.

-2) The School Administrator will call "911" and the Office of Environmental Health and Safety (OEHS) (213) 241-3199 and will provide the exact location (e.g., building, room, area) and nature of emergency.
+- 1) The School Administrator will initiate the EVACUATE BUILDING.
+Staff will use designated routes or other alternative safe routes to an assigned Assembly Area, located upwind of the affected room or building. - 2) The School Administrator will call "911" and the Office of Environmental Health and Safety (OEHS) (213) 241-3199 and will provide the exact location (e.g., building, room, area) and nature of emergency. - 3) The School Administrator will notify the CEO of the situation.

-4) The School Administrator will instruct the Facilities Team to isolate and restrict access to potentially contaminated areas.

-5) The Facilities Team will turn off local fans in the area of the release, close the windows and doors, and shut down the building's air handling system.

-6) Persons who have come into direct contact with hazardous substances should have affected areas washed with soap and water.
+- 4) The School Administrator will instruct the Facilities Team to isolate and restrict access to potentially contaminated areas. - 5) The Facilities Team will turn off local fans in the area of the release, close the windows and doors, and shut down the building's air handling system. - 6) Persons who have come into direct contact with hazardous substances should have affected areas washed with soap and water.
 Immediately remove and contain contaminated clothes.
 Do not use bleach or other disinfectants on potentially exposed skin.
 Individuals that have been contaminated